This post is also available in: English Français (French)

 Adaptability with various growing system

-Additionally, the Gothic high tunnel’s structure can be easily adapted to accommodate various cultivation techniques, such as vertical growing systems or hydroponic setups.
+Additionally, the Gothic high tunnel’s structure can be easily adapted to accommodate various cultivation techniques, such as vertical growing systems or more often hydroponic setups with raised growing gutters.
 This flexibility allows growers to optimize their growing space and maximize their yields.

 In fact, the height and width of such tunnels provide more flexibility for tractors and other agricultural machinery to circulate inside the growing area.
 It is a key point to use less labour and get more consistency and efficiency to treat, prune or harvest the crops.